alibaba/java-dns-cache-manipulator/README.md

 #### Domain name case

-The domain name is not case-sensitive, and the domain name may be converted to lower case uniformly before entering the DNS Cache.
+The domain name is not case-sensitive.

+The domain name may be converted to lower case uniformly before entering the `JVM` DNS Cache.

 One of the causes is that the case of the domain name in the DNS query result will be different from the case of the entered domain name, if the entered domain name has uppercase letters.

 #### Domain resolution cache

 - For the logic that has been resolved and saved the IP, setting the JVM DNS cache will not take effect!
-The connection can be re-created or the Client can be resolved.
+This can be resolved by re-creating the connection or the client.

 For `HttpClient`: